 First match as FIFA AR - International Friendly - USWNT vs Denmark in San Diego.
 (Jennifer is on the far right)

 How to become a referee

-There are two options for someone to get started in refereeing.
+There are three options for someone to get started in refereeing.

 Option #1 – Grade 9 Referee – minimum age 12.
 This level of a referee will work games that are Under 4-8.
 Small sided games of 4v4.
 These games have only one referee.
 This is the perfect place for the 12-year-old and some 13/14 year-olds to start with refereeing.
 The Grade 9 Referee clinic is 5.5 hours on site.

 Option #2 – Grade 8 Referee – minimum age 13.
 This level of a referee can work up to Under-16 games as either a referee or an assistant referee.
 The age level of game one will work will depend on the referees age.
 The Grade 8 Entry level clinic includes an online session that is critical to their success as a new referee.
 The online portion is done prior to the date of the classroom session.
 The classroom session is eight hours.